Design and synthesis from hit to clinical candidate

 For integrated drug discovery programs, we have strategic relationships with a network of high-quality partners with expertise in biochemical, cellular and high-content assay development, high throughput screening; structural biology; biophysics and pharmacokinetics.
 Our network of industrial centers of excellence are accessed under a simple contractual arrangement and with a single project management structure as required by the project.

-Symeres has a strong track record in the validation and expansion of hits derived from different screening platforms, including those from high-throughput screens (HTS), fragment screens, DNA-encoded libraries and AI based virtual screens.
-We are also experienced in deriving new starting points based on literature and patent data.
+Symeres has a strong track record in the validation and expansion of hits derived from different screening platforms, including high-throughput screens (HTS), fragment screens, DNA-encoded libraries, and AI-based virtual screens.

-We have ample experience in validating and prioritizing HTS hits, taking into account principles of lead-likeness, synthetic feasibility and intellectual property.
-Our parallel chemistry and purification platform can play a decisive role in rapid hit expansion, developing both structure–activity and structure–property relationships for hit series.
-This rapid analog generation allows project teams to make informed decisions on priority and future strategy based on a solid data package.
+We have significant expertise in validating and prioritizing HTS hits, taking into account principles of lead-likeness, synthetic feasibility, IP, and ADME properties.
+Our parallel chemistry platform can play a decisive role in rapid hit expansion, developing both structure–activity and structure–property relationships for hit series.
+This, coupled with a comprehensive ADME-Tox platform, allows project teams to make informed decisions based on a solid data package.

 Lead optimization requires fine-tuning multiple parameters.
 Symeres has an excellent track record of progressing programs through to candidate selection.